matt-42/lithium/README.md

 # Supported compilers:
     - Linux: G++ 9.2, Clang++ 9.0
+    - MacOS: Apple clang version 12.0.0
-    - Macos, Windows: Not supported
+    - Windows: Not supported

 # Support the project

-If you find this project helpful, buy me a coffee! https://www.paypal.me/matthieugarrigues
+If you find this project helpful, give a star to lithium or buy me a coffee! https://www.paypal.me/matthieugarrigues